igl00/gw2events/README.md

 * Time till next boss
 * Encounter/Total Encounters (Derived from the position of the current time in the total set of that bosses times)
 * Special loot available?

+#TODO
+* Sort the active times
+* Set the focus of the window to the main panel when it open so that scrolling works straight away
+* Finish the menu items